 Under the right weather and forest fuel moisture conditions, the forests of the NWT can support high-intensity wildland fires that are virtually unstoppable.
 Whether naturally occurring (as is most often the case) or human-caused, the fires have the potential to spread quickly over great distances and to place people and community infrastructure at risk.

-Fire plays a role as a natural part of the Boreal Forest ecosystem and is an essential component of forest health, productivity and diversity.
-Balancing this natural role of fire with the need to protect people, property, and forest values presents a complex challenge.
+Balancing the natural role of fire with the need to protect people, property, and forest values presents a complex challenge.
 This is further complicated by climate change that may lead to an increase in the number and severity of wildland fires as well as a lengthening of the fire season over the next century.
 The need to mitigate the risk from wildfire to NWT communities and infrastructure, most of which are located in a forest environment, increases the need to address these challenges.

 A CWPP assesses wildland/urban interface hazard and risk and makes recommendations to lessen wildfire threat using the seven disciplines of FireSmart in the wildland/urban interface: